-navX-MXP measures a total of 9 sensor axes (3 gyroscope axes, 3 accelerometer axes and 3 magnetometer axes) and fuses them into a 3-D coordinate system.
-In order to effectively use the values reported by navX-MXP, a few key concepts must be understood in order to correctly install navX-MXP on a robot.
+navX2-MXP measures a total of 9 sensor axes (3 gyroscope axes, 3 accelerometer axes and 3 magnetometer axes) and fuses them into a 3-D coordinate system.
+In order to effectively use the values reported by navX2-MXP, a few key concepts must be understood in order to correctly install navX2-MXP on a robot.